 Rancidity Because peanuts are high in polyunsaturated fatty acids, they form toxic transfatty acids when exposed to heat, air, or light as they age.
 If peanut butter smells stale or has an acrid, harsh aftertaste it is probably rancid and so discard it.
 To help keep peanut butter fresh, purchase it in small quantities and keep it tightly covered and refrigerated.

 Added Ingredients Most commercial peanut butter contains about 10% shoddy ingredients including dextrose, corn syrup solids, emulsifiers, hydrogenated vegetable oils and salt.
 It could be one of these ingredients that triggers allergic reactions.

 If you are sensitive to peanuts, assiduously avoid them in any form, including peanut oil (see Identify Food Allergies).
 Work with your health care practitioner to strengthen your digestion, and, ideally, to Cure Food Sensitivities.
-Additionally, people with nut sensitivites or with cancer, gout, autoimmune disease or candida do best to avoid peanuts.
+Additionally, people with nut sensitivities or with cancer, gout, autoimmune disease or candida do best to avoid peanuts.

+Sure there’s nothing wrong with a little peanut butter now and then for the fun of it.
+But not as a dietary staple.
 When purchasing peanut butter, please favor organic peanut butter that contains only whole peanuts and possibly a little sea salt.
 Commercial peanut butter is made from peanuts from which the skin and nutritious germ have been removed.
 As the peanuts in the peanut butter machine at my natural food store are not labeled organic, I pass on them.